tstack/lnav/docs/source/commands.rst

 * /ui/clock-format - Specifies the date-time format of the clock in the top-left corner of the UI.
 The format conversion specifiers are the same as in strftime(3).

+.. note:: The following commands can be disabled by setting the ``LNAVSECURE`` environment variable before executing the **lnav** binary:

+   - open
+   - eval
+   - pipe-to
+   - pipe-line-to
+   - write-*-to

+   This makes it easier to run lnav in restricted environments without the risk of privilege escalation.